Begin Your Tour in Spokane

 Follow Division Street (U.S. 2 and U.S. 395) north from downtown Spokane through one of the city’s commercial districts, flanked by strip malls and retail establishments.
 A freeway bypass for U.S. 395 is taking shape east of Division with completion scheduled in 2029.
 Follow U.S. 2 when it splits off Highway 395 and heads northeast.

 Mead is a small outer suburb of Spokane where Highway 206 branches east to climb into Mount Spokane State Park.
 This 5,867-foot peak is the southernmost part of the Selkirk Mountains.
 Just north of Highway 206, you’ll pass Cat Tales Zoological Park, which is a preserve for large cat species that doubles as a vocational school for prospective zookeepers.
 Visitors can observe lions, tigers, pumas and leopards as well as a number of reptile varieties.
 Guests aged eight and older can accompany keepers to hand-feed the big cats.

 Highway 2 continues northward another 17 miles through Spokane County farmland.
 After crossing into Pend Oreille County, farms give way to the densely forested foothills of the Selkirk Range, and the highway makes its great eastward swing toward Idaho.
-Shortly after turning east, SR-211 cuts off to the north, eventually leading to Metaline Falls, a preserved mining town an hour’s drive north of US-2 that was featured in the movie “The Postman.”
+Shortly after turning east, state Route 211 cuts off to the north, eventually leading to Metaline Falls, a preserved mining town an hour’s drive north of U.S. 2 that was featured in the movie “The Postman.”

 Newport and Oldtown